-All changeable data, are saved in Module 8030NTC.
-For these data the value saving is divided into two steps.
+All changeable data is saved in Board 7279(RC).
+For these data transfer of values is divided into two steps.

-For a permanent saving the modified value must first be accepted with Apply from the module and then be stored with Save.
-Otherwise the modifications get lost after a reboot of the module or switching the system off.
+For a permanent saving the modified value must first be accepted with Apply from the board and then be stored with Save.
+Otherwise the modifications get lost after a reboot of the board or switching the system off.